 Vacation scholars are paid a tax-free stipend of $300 per week (paid over two instalments) for the agreed tenure, which must be for at least six weeks and up to a maximum of eight weeks (excluding holidays and the Hudson Institute Christmas close-down period).
 The first instalment of $600 is made approximately two weeks following the completion of induction processes.
 The second instalment of $1,200 is made following submission of a Vacation Student Completion Report to Grants Office.

 - Choose a project.
-The Hudson Institute Student Handbook 2017 outlines current research projects including project supervisors contact information.
-Students can also find out more by attending The Graduate Student Expo.
+The Research Projects Book 2018 outlines current research projects including project supervisors contact information.
+Students are also encouraged to attend Student Open Days on 19 and 20 September to find out more.

-- Get approval from the supervisor to join the laboratory (Funded positions are limited.
-Volunteer positions are also offered.)
+- Get approval from the supervisor to join the laboratory and complete the Approval Form.
+(Funded positions are limited.
+Volunteer positions are also offered – see below ‘Volunteering’).

 - Complete the Online Application Form, including an academic transcript .
 A web print out of the academic transcript is suitable.